bifidokk/habit-app/WARP.md

 ## Architecture Overview

 ### Core Purpose
 This is a **Telegram Mini App** for habit tracking that also works as a standalone web application.
-The app stores habits locally via localStorage but is designed to integrate with a PHP backend through Telegram WebApp authentication.
+The app is fully integrated with a PHP backend through Telegram WebApp authentication, with no local storage for habits.

 ### Tech Stack
 - **Framework**: Next.js 15.2.4 (App Router)